lmaughan921/experience-manager-brand-portal.en/help/using/configure-brand-portal-with-aem-assets-cloud-service.md

     ![](assets/create-cloud-service.png)

 1. Click **[!UICONTROL Save and Close]**.
 The cloud configuration is created.
-Your AEM Assets author instance is now integrted with the Brand Portal tenant.
+Your AEM Assets cloud instance is now configured with the Brand Portal tenant.

 ### Test configuration {#test-integration}